 Using customer feedback to improve your business will ensure your approach is always customer-centric.

-2. Identify how to develop your website and online customer experience
+2. Customer feedback helps you Identify how to develop your website and customer experience

 Customer feedback can also provide you with useful information on how you can optimise your website experience, be it your checkout journey or search function.